PART ONE - PART TWO - PART THREE - PART FOUR

 Despite the gripes and growing pains, response to the Golden Collection was huge, sales were far exceeding expectations, and Warner Home Video put plans into place for a second volume.
 The initial four-disc set was also being readied for international release, with some countries getting it as-is and others breaking up the discs into four separate releases.

 With a plan in place for more dedicated Looney Tunes collections in the future, Warner Home Video started feeling more and more comfortable including cartoons as bonuses on related releases.
-With newly restored cartoons being saved for the eventual next Golden Collection volume, unremastered shorts began turning up in the craziest places.
+Though any newly restored cartoons were being saved for the eventual next Golden Collection volume, unremastered shorts began turning up in the craziest places.
 Right out of the gate, in November two Humphrey Bogart/Lauren Bacall DVDs--Dark Passage and To Have and Have Not--contained bonus Looney Tunes cartoons: Slick Hare and Bacall to Arms (respectively).
 This was followed a week later by a pair of Dr. Seuss releases, The Best of Dr. Seuss featuring Horton Hatches the Egg and In Search of Dr. Seuss with the Private Snafu short Spies (marking the first time a Snafu cartoon was seen on a Warner release).
 This see-sawing between off-the-shelf shorts as bonuses and then bigger compilations with remastered films would go on for several years, allowing fans to amass quite a collection of Warner Bros. cartoons on DVD.

 In the middle of a continuing stream of Warner Bros. classics with bonus cartoons, one significant release came in early March 2004 with the home video debut of Looney Tunes: Back in Action, just four months after its rather embarrassing and short-lived theatrical run.
 In addition to a VHS version (making it the final Looney Tunes product on the format), two DVDs were issued: one in widescreen and one in full frame.

-In addition to the usual batch of feature-film special features (trailer, deleted scenes, etc.), the DVD issues also contained a brand new Looney Tunes short, Whizzard of Ow starring Road Runner and Wile E. Coyote.
+In addition to the usual batch of feature-film special features (trailer, deleted scenes, etc.), the DVD editions also contained a brand new Looney Tunes short, Whizzard of Ow starring Road Runner and Wile E. Coyote.
 Produced by Back in Action writer Larry Doyle, the cartoon was intended as a part of the new series of shorts Warner Bros. was financing with an eye toward theatrical release.
 None of the six cartoons Doyle and his team completed would make it to theaters, while Whizzard of Ow was the only one to see any kind of contemporary American release--albeit screened at Wal-Mart stores to promote Back in Action's theatrical run.
-The other Doyle cartoons--Duck Dodgers in Attack of the Drones, Cock-A-Doodle Duel, Hare and Loathing in Las Vegas, Museum Scream, and My Generation G-G-Gap--were soon made available on a bonus disc on the Region 4 DVD release of Back in Action in Australia.
+The other Doyle cartoons--Duck Dodgers in Attack of the Drones, Cock-A-Doodle Duel, Hare and Loathing in Las Vegas, Museum Scream, and My Generation G-G-Gap--were soon made available on a bonus disc with the Region 4 DVD release of Back in Action in Australia.
 It would be several more years before any of those five were released in North America.